JonathanAndrews/bank_tech_test/README.md

 I want to see a print out of my bank statement.

 As a User,
-So I can put save money,
+So I can save money,
 I want to be able to make a deposit.

 As a User,
-So I can put spend my money,
+So I can spend my money,
 I want to be able to make a withdrawal.

 ```